 You will feel tired and sore for the first few weeks after surgery.
 You may have some brief, sharp pains on either side of your chest.
 Your chest, shoulders, and upper back may ache.
 The incision in your chest may be sore or swollen.
 These symptoms usually get better after 4 to 6 weeks.

 You will probably be able to do many of your usual activities after 4 to 6 weeks.
 But for at least 6 weeks, you will not be able to lift heavy objects or do activities that strain your chest or upper arm muscles.
 At first you may notice that you get tired easily and need to rest often.
 It may take 1 to 2 months to get your energy back.

 Even though the surgery replaced your mitral valve, it is still important to eat heart-healthy foods, get regular exercise, stay at a healthy weight, take your medicine, and not smoke.
 Your doctor may suggest that you attend a cardiac rehab program.
 In cardiac rehab, a team of health professionals provides education and support to help you recover and prevent problems with your heart.
 Ask your doctor if rehab is right for you.

 Life after surgery

-After you have an artificial valve, your heart function and your life will largely return to normal.
+After you have a replacement valve, your heart function and your life will largely return to normal.
 If you had symptoms before surgery, you should feel better than before you had the surgery.
 For example, you should no longer have shortness of breath and fatigue.
-But if your heart was already severely affected before your surgery, you may continue to have complications of heart disease.
+But if your heart was already severely affected before your surgery, you may still have complications of heart disease.

-You should be able to resume most of your normal activities, although you will have to continue to monitor your condition.
+After you recover, you should be able to resume most of your normal activities.
+But you'll have to continue to monitor your condition.
 You need to watch out for symptoms of blood clots and infections.